 Josh Constine of TechCrunch wrote that a theoretical FaceCoin could kick-start adoption by offering an immediate 3% discount on everything purchased using the coin.
 Because FaceCoin would be circumventing traditional partners and processing fees, they could pass the savings on to consumers.

-As Facebook’s blockchain ambitions grow, it could edge into Coinbase’s cryptocurrency exchange territory, similar to Robinhood.
+As Facebook’s blockchain ambitions evolve, it could edge into Coinbase’s cryptocurrency exchange territory, similar to Robinhood.
 Notably, when David Marcus assumed the blockchain role within Facebook, he stepped down from his position on the board at Coinbase, citing a conflict of interest.